-DIY wood desk build to fit into any home, dorm or apartment.
-This post will show you how to build your own desk.
-Whether you are working or leaning from home, this desk will work great.
+DIY wood desk building tutorial to fit into any home, dorm or apartment.
+This tutorial will teach you how to build your own wood desk.
+Whether you are working or leaning from home, or headed back to college, this desk will work great.

-This year we decided to build a desk for our college age daughter.
+We decided to build a desk for our college age daughter back in 2020.
+She just got married and will now use this desk for work in her own apartment.
 Keeping it simple was our goal.
 It is a table style DIY wood desk.

 We didn’t want to add drawers because most of us have a tendency to just cram things in them.
 Not having drawers allowed us to keep the cost and build time down too.
 Win win.